imarc/handbook/beta/javascript.markdown

 ### Bracing & Indenting Blocks

-The //One True Brace// variant of the K&R indent style, places the opening brace on the same line as control statements //and// same line as function declarations.
+The *One True Brace* variant of the K&R indent style, places the opening brace on the same line as control statements and same line as function declarations.
 Content after the opening brace is indented.
 The closing brace is placed on a line by itself at the same indent level as the control statement or function declaration.